 - Qualified interpreters - Information written in other languages

-If you need these auxiliary services, please contact Community First Member Services at 1-800-434-2347.
-TTY (for hearing impaired) at 210-358-6080 or toll free 1-800-390-1175.
+If you need these services, please contact Community First Member Services at the number on the back of your Member ID card or 1-800-434-2347.
+If you're deaf or hard of hearing, please call 711.